June 3rd, Year of our Fair Lord 10, Carlotta

 At times like this, his mind ran away from itself.
 Some smaller part of him, specifically the part trained to answer to Pastor Wellington, dove off that high rise of consciousness, into the dark below where everything else was buried.

 It was the same place he’d learned to go willingly in meditation.
 That helped the journey.
 It might even, the first doctor had pointed out, save his life to give his mind an escape.
 Whether or not he’d make it back was left to chance.

 His mother hadn’t gone in “for all that eastern-religious-meditation-paganism,” but words had power.
-She couldn’t get them out of Pastor’s mind, nor drown them out, not even try anymore.
+She couldn’t get them out of Pastor’s mind, nor drown them out, no, not even try anymore.